Don’t throw away your old bread! It is easy to make Homemade Croutons from your Stale Bread!

 Uses for them

 - They are obviously great for salads.
+They are a must for Caesar salad.

 - I previously mentioned they make great stuffing.
 Use for fish, chicken, pork or turkey.